-- Career planning activities may be a component of the participant's plan and may be used to develop learning opportunities and career options consistent with the person's skills and interests. - Assisting and prompting with personal hygiene, dressing, grooming, eating, toileting, ambulation or transfers, other personal care and behavioral support needs, and any medical task which can be delegated.
+- Assisting and prompting with personal hygiene, dressing, grooming, eating, toileting, ambulation or transfers, other personal care and behavioral support needs, and any medical task which can be delegated.
 Personal care assistance may not comprise the entirety of this service. - Receiving personal care skills training at a facility to improve his/her adaptive skills. - Participating in a community inclusion activity designed to enhance the recipient's social skills. - Training in basic nutrition and cooking skills at a community center. - Participating, for an older recipient, with a group of senior citizens in a structured activity.
-This may include activities such as community-based activities sponsored by the local Council on Aging. - Receiving aerobic aquatics in an inclusive setting to maintain the recipient's range of motion.

-- Learning how to clean a residence. - Learning how to make choices and ordering from a fast food restaurant. - Learning how to observe basic personal safety skills. - Doing non-paid work in the community alongside peers without disabilities to improve social skills and establish connections. - Receiving, as appropriate with his/her family, information and counseling on benefits planning and assistance in the process.
+This may include activities such as community-based activities sponsored by the local Council on Aging. - Receiving aerobic aquatics in an inclusive setting to maintain the recipient's range of motion. - Learning how to use a vacuum cleaner. - Learning how to make choices and ordering from a fast food restaurant. - Learning how to observe basic personal safety skills. - Doing non-paid work in the community alongside peers without disabilities to improve social skills and establish connections. - Receiving, as appropriate with his/her family, information and counseling on benefits planning and assistance in the process.